GenesysCloudBlueprints/architect-flow-public-api-blueprint/blueprint/index.md

   This Genesys Cloud Developer Blueprint provides an example of how to integrate a public API call into an Architect flow to check if any agents are available on a given queue and make routing decisions based on the outcome.
 ---

-This Genesys Cloud Developer Blueprint provides an example of how to integrate a public API call into an Architect flow to check if any agents are available on a given queue and make routing decisions based on the outcome.
+This Genesys Cloud Developer Blueprint provides an example of how to configure a data action to invoke a public API call.
+The data action will be invoked from within an Architect flow to determine if any agents are available on a given queue and make routing decisions based on the outcome.
+All of this Genesys Cloud infrastructure will be deployed using Terraform and CX as Code.

 ## Scenario